RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--all`/`-a`: When run from the contest level, this enables building pdfs for all problems in the contest as well.
 - `--cp`: Instead of symlinking the final pdf, copy it into the problem/contest directory.
 - `--no-timelimit`: When passed, time limits will not be shown in the problem/contest pdfs.
-- `--watch`/`-w`: Continuously compile the pdf whenever a `problem_statement.tex` changes.
+- `--watch`/`-w`: Continuously compile the pdf whenever a `problem.en.tex` changes.
 Note that this does not pick up changes to `*.yaml` configuration files.
 - `--web`: Build a web version of the pdf.
 This uses [contest-web.tex](../latex/contest-web.tex) instead of [contest.tex](../latex/contest.text) and [solutions-web.tex](../latex/solutions-web.tex) instead of [solutions.tex](../latex/solutions.tex).
 In practice, the only thing this does is to remove empty _this is not a blank page_ pages and make the pdf single sides.
 - `-1`: Run the LaTeX compiler only once.
 - `--language LANG`: Render only for `LANG`, which is a language code like `en` or `nl`.

 ## `solutions`

 Renders a pdf for the current problem or contest.
-The pdf is written to `problem.pdf` or `contest.pdf` respectively, and is a symlink to the generated pdf which is in a temporary directory.
+The pdf is written to `solution.en.pdf` or `solutionss.en.pdf` respectively, and is a symlink to the generated pdf which is in a temporary directory.
 See the [Implementation notes](implementation_notes.md#building-latex-files) for more.

 **Flags**